Popcorn-Factory/Arsonist-RoR2/README.md

         - Base Gauge:
             - Cooling rate is affected by the amount of heat in the gauge
             - Config to modify this rate has been added.
+        - Supercritical Gauge:
+            - Damage done within the gauge before the blue section has a slight damage penalty.
+            - Damage done within the blue gauge does 2.5x damage.
     - Bug Fixes
         - Added checks to prevent position count from setting count to a negative value